garyburge/yii-wideimage/README.md

 iwi
 ========

-Forked from Idol-IT/iwi and renamed to yii-wideimage, to provide Composer compatability.
+Forked from Idol-IT/iwi and renamed to yii-wideimage, to provide Composer compatibility.

 Idol Web Image module for adaptive image resizing and caching in database, based on Kohana Image module.